Jurgen Klopp and Liverpool FC

 It's a simple philosophy but difficult to keep up for 90 minutes.
 It needs the whole team to buy into the principle.
 His successful Borussia Dortmund side were acknowledged masters of this style.

 Jurgen Klopp is a man for all seasons.
 An amicable man, full of warm wit, mischief and hard rock, he is sometimes prone to outbursts of manic delight.
-Equally he can pull weird faces, the twisted llama tooth face, when angry or frustrated, and you immediately know not to question or argue.
+Equally he can pull weird elastic faces, the twisted llama tooth, the manic gerbil, when angry or frustrated, and you immediately think, this man is nuts, completely whacko.

-Basically, he's a man who inspires confidence and honesty.
+But deep down he's a man who inspires confidence and honesty because he is so open, spontaneous and yes, hugely disciplined.
 He cajoles, he teaches - he can push hard when he needs to - but he prefers to see the best in what a player has to offer and work on that potential.

 Just look what he's done with his front three.
 They are all better players for having Klopp as coach.
 Mo Salah especially has benefitted from Klopp's fundamental belief in working hard collectively to get the ball then cutting through opposition defences with speed and accuracy.